PallaviKharbanda/Text_Summarization_using_Transformers/README.md

 # Text_Summarization_using_Transformers

-This notebook shows how to finetune a pre existing Text summarization model for our custom dataset.
+This repository contains a notebook which shows how a pre existing Text summarization model can be finetuned for our custom dataset.